-Next time you’re at the farmer’s market, wondering how many pies or jars of sauce you could get out of a peck of peaches or bushel of tomatoes, just remember you can turn them into Peach Caprese Salad in 15 minutes instead.
-Less if you’re skilled with a blade.
-Fresh mozzarella and even fresher basil with a hit of balsamic put you – and this dish – in rockstar territory.
+Next time you’re at the farmer’s market, wondering how many pies or jars of sauce you could get out of a peck of peaches or bushel of tomatoes, just remember you can turn them into Peach Caprese Salad in just 15 minutes.
+Fresh mozzarella, ripe juicy peaches, fresh tomatoes, and even fresher basil with a hit of balsamic put you – and this dish – in rockstar territory.

-First of all, it really is such a stellar combination of flavors.
-You already know caprese just works.
+First of all, caprese is such a stellar combination of flavors.
+You already know it just works.
 (Don’t ask why.
 It just does.
 It’s mouth science.)
-And the addition of peaches – or any other stone fruit – is NOT creating dissonance, it’s just adding another layer of harmony.
+And the addition of peaches is just adding another layer of harmony.

 Ingredients Matter!

-Tomato recommendations: we used heirlooms, but any ripe, fresh tomato works for this salad because it’s chopped, not layered.
+- Tomatoes: we used heirlooms, but any ripe, fresh tomato works for this salad since it’s chopped, not layered.

-Peaches: white or yellow are fine, as long as they’re ripe.
+- Peaches: white or yellow are fine, as long as they’re perfectly ripe.

 Even if your knife skills aren’t professional grade, you can master this Peach Caprese Salad with your basic senses.
 The touch, smell, and taste of fresh peaches and tomatoes will give you all the clues you need.
 Serve them with fresh, briny mozzarella and peppery basil for a super twist on a classic salad.

-- Tear or roughly chop the fresh basil.
+- Chop the mozzarella, peaches, and tomatoes into bite-sized (about 1″ pieces).
+Tear or roughly chop the fresh basil.

-- Combine ingredients in a bowl.
-Season and drizzle with olive oil.
-Toss together.
+- Combine the ingredients in a bowl.
+Season with salt and pepper and drizzle with extra virgin olive oil.
+Gently toss until well combined.

-- Drizzle with balsamic reduction (optional) and serve immediately.
+- Drizzle with balsamic reduction if desired and serve right away.

 - Use your favorite tomatoes.